 Q: When are you going to start using metal detectors?

-A: The metal detectors are fully implemented at all entrances to Safeco Field.
+A: The metal detectors are fully implemented at all entrances to T-Mobile Park.
 Metal detection screening is a Major League Baseball mandate and all Major League teams are required to use the enhanced security measures.

 Q: Why are the Mariners making this change?